SamK/wefunk_dl/README.md

 Usage examples
 --------------

+This will show the usage help:
     wefunk_dl_track.py --help

-This will show the usage help
+This will download "Let It Show" from Moka Only & Chief:
     wefunk_dl_track.py http://www.wefunkradio.com/show/2013-03-15///play_bg
-This will download "Let It Show" from Moka Only & Chief

 Author